-PSF Community Center provides 2,300 square feet of free meeting and event space to nonprofits and community groups, valued at $57,500 per year.
+PSF Community Center provides 2,300 square feet of free meeting and event space to nonprofits and community groups.
 The Community Center manages two large meeting rooms– one that includes a full kitchen– for free use by local social and civic nonprofits.

 Updated Usage Guidelines